GrayXu/NCBI-SuppMat-Spider/readme.md

 - some trival bugs
-  - [ ] download and check progress bar depends on the number of files instead of the size of files (hard to fix)
-  - [ ] can't handle csv or tsv files with wrong suffix (e.g. a \*.xls file but in csv formats, which is a bug from NCBI DB)
+  - [x] can't handle csv or tsv files with wrong suffix (e.g. a \*.xls file but in csv formats, which is a bug from NCBI DB)
+  - [ ] download and check progress bar depends on the number of files instead of the size of files, and the estimated time from `tqdm` is not stable (*hard to fix*)
+  - [ ] downloading and parsing need times, so actually the size of thread pool be larger than limits

-## some warning notes
+## some notes

+1. if you need to use proxy, edit `proxies` variable in the head of searcher.py
+2. one IP is allowed to send 3 requests to NCBI PMC in 1 seconds If you register an accout and use its api_key, the number can be increased to 10.

 ...